Armand0-Jesus/PokeStats/README.md

 - cd backend
 - python main.py

-And then for the backend:
+And then for the frontend:
 - cd frontend
 - npm install
 - npm run dev